flu-mu/runners-saga/implementation-status-29th-august.md

 6. Scene 4 triggers at 70% progress
 7. Scene 5 triggers at 90% progress
 8. Run completes with full story experience
+9. **NEW**: Run data is saved to Firestore with proper timestamps
+10. **NEW**: User can view complete workout history with all details

 ### ⚠️ **User Experience Gap**
 - **Story Interruption**: If user backgrounds app, story stops progressing